Cooperative colorings of trees and of bipartite graphs: Bipartite graphs

 The event $\bar{E}^{j_1} \cap \bar{E}^{j_2} \cap \dots \cap \bar{E}^{j_t}$ means that for all $a\in A$ if $a$ is a neighbor of $b$ in $G_{j_i}$ then $j(a)\neq j_i$.
 Then, for any $j \not\in \sset{j_1, \dots ,j_t}$, for those vertices $a\in A$ that are neighbors of $b$ in $G_j$, knowing that $j(a) \neq j_i$ for certain $i\in[t]$ increases the probability that $j(a) = j$, and therefore increases the probability of ${E^j}$.

 By the claim, the inequality \eqref{ejb} and the fact that $E_b = \bigcap_{j \in J_R(b)} E^j$, we have

-The event $E_b$ is dependent on at most $md^2$ other events $E_{b'}$, since for such dependence to exist it is necessary that $b'\in B$ is at distance at most $2$ from $b$ in some graph $G_j$.
-Thus, by the Lov\'asz local lemma, for the positive probability that none of $E_b$ occurs it suffices that
+The event $E_b$ is dependent on less than $md^2$ other events $E_{b'}$, since for such dependence to exist it is necessary that $b'\in B$ is at distance at most $2$ from $b$ in some graph $G_j$.
+Thus, by the Lov\'asz Local Lemma, for the positive probability that none of $E_b$ occurs it suffices that

 which indeed holds for $d$ sufficiently large as $m = O(d)$. \end{proof}